sandiphonemyint/jenkins/README.md

 - Ubuntu OS installed on the VM
 - Docker installed on the VM

-Step 1: Install Docker
+# Step 1: Install Docker
-Step 2: Pull and Run Jenkins Image
+# Step 2: Pull and Run Jenkins Image
-# Pull the official Jenkins image from Docker Hub
-docker pull jenkins/jenkins
+Pull the official Jenkins image from Docker Hub docker pull jenkins/jenkins

-# Run the Jenkins container
+Run the Jenkins container
 docker run jenkins/jenkins

-# Verify that the Jenkins container is running
+Verify that the Jenkins container is running docker ps docker ps -a
-docker ps
-docker ps -a

-Step 3: Find Your VM's Internal IP.
-To access Jenkins internally, find your VM's internal IP: docker inspect <container-id>
+# Step 3: Find Your VM's Internal IP, to access Jenkins internally
+docker inspect <container-id>
-# If using VMware, access Jenkins via http://internal-ip:8080.
+If using VMware, access Jenkins via http://internal-ip:8080.

-Step 4: Configure Jenkins for Public Access
+# Step 4: Configure Jenkins for Public Access
 If using a cloud server, configure it to allow public access to Jenkins:
-# Open port 8080 in the firewall settings of your cloud provider.
+Open port 8080 in the firewall settings of your cloud provider.

 docker run -p 8080:8080 jenkins/jenkins
-# Find your public IP address and access Jenkins via http://public-ip:8080.
+Find your public IP address and access Jenkins via http://public-ip:8080.

-Step 5: Enable Persistent Storage for Jenkins
+# Step 5: Enable Persistent Storage for Jenkins
 By default, all Jenkins data (plugins, jobs, configurations) is stored in /var/jenkins_home inside the container.
 If the container is removed, the data is lost.

-# Create a directory for Jenkins data on the host machine
+Create a directory for Jenkins data on the host machine mkdir /root/my-jenkins-data

-mkdir /root/my-jenkins-data
-# We mount a volume (-v /root/my-jenkins-data:/var/jenkins_home) for data persistence.
-docker run -p 8080:8080 -v /root/my-jenkins-data:/var/jenkins_home jenkins/jenkins
+We mount a volume (-v /root/my-jenkins-data:/var/jenkins_home) for data persistence. docker run -p 8080:8080 -v /root/my-jenkins-data:/var/jenkins_home jenkins/jenkins

 (Optional) Run Jenkins as root if have permission issue.